 A garden area provides a wonderful hands-on learning experience.
 Links to maths can be made as children can collect data on plant growth or learn about perimeters and measurements as they design the layout of the garden.

-Healthy Eating and Food Production
+Increases Children’s Understanding of Healthy Eating and Food Production

-Gardening allows children to participate in a physical activity; it will also increase a child’s nutritional knowledge about the benefits of eating fruit and vegetables.
+Gardening allows children to participate in a physical activity.
+It will also increase a child’s nutritional knowledge about the benefits of eating fruit and vegetables.
 Growing food leads to an increase in interest, knowledge and attitude towards fruit and vegetables.

-A school garden can be used as a bridge builder with the local community; it can create links with local garden centres and associations and encourage parental involvement also.
+A school garden can be used as a bridge builder with the local community.
+It can create links with local garden centres and associations, and encourage parental involvement also.

 Children can even sell their produce at school fairs.
 So go outside and get growing!